influxdata/clockface/PUBLISHING.md

 Prerequisites:

 1. You have an npmjs.com account (recommended to use your personal; not work email for this)
-   - enable 2fa for your account (two factor authentication)
+1. You have two factor authentication (2FA) turned on for your npm account.
+See [additional steps](#2fa-requirement-and-procedures)
 1. You have Administrator access to this repo on GitHub (you are able to push commits)
 1. You have Permissions to publish to the [influxdata](https://www.npmjs.com/org/influxdata) organization on npm
    - contact Bucky to be added if needed (if you just created an npm account, you need this)